ThatGuySam/doesitarm/README.md

 ## Legend
 * ✅ Yes, Full Native Apple Silicon Support
-* ✳️ Yes, works via Rosetta 2
+* ✳️ Yes, works via Translation or Virtualization
 * ⏹ No, not working at all but support is in development
 * 🚫 No, not yet supported only works on Intel-based Macs
 * 🔶 Unknown, more info needed